String quartets are the perfect choice for a sophisticated wedding.

 That’s why we’ve put together this short guide, walking you through the ten most popular string quartet wedding songs to walk down the aisle to.

 When it comes to wedding music, string quartets are a go-to ensemble.
 They are sleek, refined, and boast a beautiful sound that’s very hard to match.
-You’d be hard-pressed to find an ensemble more well-suited to the atmosphere of a wedding.

-More and more, we’re beginning to see outdoor weddings become the norm.
+Plus they’re great for COVID-secure weddings.
+We’re beginning to see outdoor weddings become the norm.
 And whereas other string ensembles—like string duos or string trios—might be too quiet for a well-attended outdoor event, string quartets have no issue with maintaining a volume that all the wedding guests can hear and appreciate.
 Whether it’s the wedding breakfast, the signing of the register, the wedding ceremony, or the drinks reception, string quartets are the ideal match for weddings.

 There are hundreds of wonderful string quartets all over the UK—many of whom are available to book on Encore.
 If you’re looking for a string quartet for your wedding, then we’d love to hear from you and help you find the perfect fit.